NickFoden/nickfoden_archived/src/content/app-engine-environment-variables.md

     timeout: "1600s"
 ```

 So this cloudbuild file has some default stuff, but also i added the `env` values.
-So this is what we want to swap in a build time.
+So this is what we want to swap in at build time.
 And Cloud Build will require you name your env variables starting with an underscore `_A_VALUE`.

 And quick note that you can see in the cloudbuild file i added a first step and i named it node, which could be improved, but the args are important `run create-env` and so in my `package.json` this will use `printenv` to print the environment variables to a file `.env` before building the project.